 Where do I park?

-If you are visiting the Gardens on a day without a major event like One World Day you will find ample parking on side streets and on MLK Blvd and East Blvd.
+If you are visiting the Gardens on a day without a major event like One World Day, you will find ample parking on side streets, and on Martin Luther King and East Boulevards.
 You will see wider sections of the road where you can park on the street right in front of the Garden(s) you are visiting.
-Be sure to obey all posted parking signs.
-MLK Blvd. has a lot of traffic at certain times of the day so be especially careful.
-For large events such as One World Day, there will be special parking areas designated.

 Are the Gardens safe?

 Yes, they are part of a beautiful park in a beautiful neighborhood.
 You will see lots of people walking, riding bikes, jogging, taking photos and visiting the Gardens.
 Depending on when you visit, you may see wedding parties, family picnics or members of a particular group sprucing up their garden.

 Can I find information at the Gardens?